Travel Forecast & Tips

 - Consider taking a bus or van to the mountains and leave the driving to someone else.

-Holiday Weekends – when a national holiday falls on a Monday, you can count on Monday afternoon EB traffic to mimic a typical Sunday pattern, but with potentially more volume.
-On the flip side, the Sunday of holiday weekends tends to have minimal congestion.
+Holiday Weekends – when a national holiday falls on a Monday, you can count on Monday afternoon eastbound traffic to mimic a typical Sunday pattern, but with potentially more volume.
+On the flip side, the Sunday of holiday weekends tends to have minimal congestion, making it an ideal day to travel.

-Metering - Traffic metering goes into effect during very high volume times at the Johnson/Eisenhower Tunnels.
-This process involves controlling the flow of traffic eastbound into the Eisenhower Tunnel, so traffic does not back up in the tunnel.
-It is done for safety reasons so emergency vehicles can have access to the tunnel in case of an accident, a fire, etc.
+Other factors: Metering - Traffic metering goes into effect during very high volume times and can occur at multiple I-70 eastbound on-ramps and/or on the Eisenhower Johnson Tunnel eastbound approach.
+Metering controls the flow of traffic eastbound towards the Eisenhower Tunnel so traffic does not back up in the tunnel, causing potential safety issues.